 - Exercise in the fresh air

 The restaurants are closed.
 Pick-up of meals is possible from 6 a.m. to 7 p.m.
 Delivery service is allowed around the clock.
 From December 7, 2020, open alcoholic beverages may not be sold for pick-up.
 The restaurants are expected to be closed until the end of March, 2021.

 Pubs, bars and nightspots are closed.Hotels and accommodation providers are also closed.
 There are exceptions for business trips that cannot be postponed.
 Hotels and accommodations will remain closed until the end of March, 2021.

 Events are generally prohibited.

-Mouth and nose protection is mandatory in all closed public spaces:
+FFP2 masks are mandatory in all closed public spaces:

 - Grocery stores and super markets